-X.Y.e Vertical reinforcing bars in the partition walls shall be located at the ends of the partition walls, at locations adjacent to intersecting walls, at wall corners, on all sides of openings, and at spacings no less than 1,200 mm horizontally on centre.
+X.Y.e Vertical reinforcing bars in the partition walls shall be located at the ends of the partition walls, at locations adjacent to intersecting walls, at wall corners, on all sides of openings over 1,200 mm long , and at spacings no more than 2,400 mm horizontally on centre.

 X.Y.f Vertical reinforcing bars, and grouting of those cells containing vertical reinforcement, shall extend to the top of the wall.
 Partition anchors shall be positioned only at locations where vertical reinforcing bars are present.

 Any Questions?
 Contact us for technical support

 If you are a contractor or industry partner who is not currently a member of CMDC or one of its supporting local associations, consider joining to gain access to technical support from CMDC staff.

 Click here to return to the full listing of masonry specification related resources.
 For all other resources including software, textbooks, courses, or seminars, click here.